jhayer/baargin/README.md

 --platon_db "/path/to/local/databases/platon/db"
 ```

-*Note:* a database for amrfinder is included in its container.
+*Note:* a database for AMRFinder is included in its container, so this option `--amrfinder_db` is to be set only if you want Baargin to use your local database.

 If you want to avoid the download of Busco databases every time you run the pipeline, you can specify a local BUSCO database using: